jakeyjakeyy/dfchronicles/README.md

 - **browser.css & browser.js**

-  - Style and function of the main browser div for displaying apps.
+  - Style and function of the main browser div for displaying components.

 - **listitem.css & listitem.js**

-  - Reusable app to display various information on a card.
+  - Reusable component to display various information on a card.

 - **rating.js**

-  - Simple app for handling user rating of a generation.
+  - Simple component for handling user rating of a generation.

 - **viewgen.css & viewgen.js**

-  - App for displaying a generation's information, including comments and ratings.
+  - Component for displaying a generation's information, including comments and ratings.

 - **upload/upload.css & upload/uploadxmlform.js**